Miami Hurricanes and Missouri Tigers play in the first round of NCAA Tournament - WTOP News

 St. Louis; Friday, 10:10 p.m.
 EDT

-BOTTOM LINE: No. 25 Miami (FL) takes on Missouri in the opening round of the NCAA Tournament.
+BOTTOM LINE: No. 25 Miami (FL) and Missouri play in the NCAA Tournament opening round.

 The Hurricanes are 14-6 against ACC opponents and 11-2 in non-conference play.
-Miami (FL) is 2-4 in one-possession games.

-The Tigers’ record in SEC play is 10-9.
-Missouri ranks seventh in the SEC shooting 35.0% from 3-point range.

-Miami (FL) makes 50.1% of its shots from the field this season, which is 6.5 percentage points higher than Missouri has allowed to its opponents (43.6%).
-Missouri averages 7.2 made 3-pointers per game this season, 1.1 fewer made shots on average than the 8.3 per game Miami (FL) gives up.
+Miami (FL) ranks fifth in the ACC at limiting opponent scoring, giving up 71.2 points while holding opponents to 44.6% shooting.

+The Tigers are 10-9 against SEC teams.
+Missouri has a 4-1 record in games decided by less than 4 points.

-TOP PERFORMERS: Tre Donaldson averages 1.6 made 3-pointers per game for the Hurricanes, scoring 16.4 points while shooting 34.4% from beyond the arc.
-Malik Reneau is shooting 50.5% and averaging 16.2 points over the last 10 games.
+TOP PERFORMERS: Tre Donaldson is shooting 34.4% from beyond the arc with 1.6 made 3-pointers per game for the Hurricanes, while averaging 16.4 points and 5.8 assists.
+Malik Reneau is averaging 16.2 points and 6.8 rebounds over the past 10 games.

-Mark Mitchell is averaging 18.3 points, 5.3 rebounds and 3.6 assists for the Tigers.
-T.O.
-Barrett is averaging 12.3 points over the last 10 games.
+Jayden Stone is shooting 38.2% from beyond the arc with 1.9 made 3-pointers per game for the Tigers, while averaging 13.2 points.
+Mark Mitchell is shooting 58.0% and averaging 20.2 points over the last 10 games.

 LAST 10 GAMES: Hurricanes: 7-3, averaging 76.7 points, 30.9 rebounds, 13.5 assists, 7.7 steals and 3.5 blocks per game while shooting 47.7% from the field.
 Their opponents have averaged 73.9 points per game.